Mithgol/simteconf/README.md

 In the most simple case, the configuration lines of such group is prefixed with the group's name.

-For example, in the following lines of [HPT](http://husky.sourceforge.net/hpt.html)'s echomail area configuration, `EchoArea` is the prefix, the echomail area's name (`R50...`) is an option's name and the rest of the line is that option's value:
+For example, in the following lines of [HPT](http://husky.sourceforge.net/hpt.html)'s echomail area configuration, `LocalArea` or `EchoArea` is the prefix, the echomail area's name (`R50...`) is an option's name and the rest of the line is that option's value:

 ```
+LocalArea Carbon.Copies  \FIDO\MAIL\JAM\Carbons...
+LocalArea FGHIGet        \FIDO\MAIL\FGHIGet...

 EchoArea R50.Bone        \FIDO\MAIL\JAM\R50_Bone...
 EchoArea R50.Elections   \FIDO\MAIL\JAM\R50Elect...
 EchoArea R50.Hubs        \FIDO\MAIL\JAM\R50_Hubs...